jokoroma47/credit-card-fraud-intelligence/README.md

 ## Tools Used

-Tableau · MySQL · Excel · Python · HTML · CSS · JavaScript
+Tableau · MySQL · Excel

 ---